SonyaJane/mobility-mapper-frontend/README.md

 ### User Stories

+1. As a user, I want an explanation of what the website does before I use it, so that I understand its purpose and decide if it is the tool I need.
-1. As a user, I want the web application to work on mobile and desktop, so that I can use it on any device.
+2. As a user, I want the web application to work on mobile and desktop, so that I can use it on any device.
-2. As a user, I want the user interface to be intuitive and easy to use, so that I don't need to read a manual on how to use it.
+3. As a user, I want the user interface to be intuitive and easy to use, so that I don't need to read a manual on how to use it.
-3. As a user, I want to enter a start and destination location, so that I can find an optimised accessible route.
+4. As a user, I want to enter a start and destination location, so that I can find an optimised accessible route.
-4. As a user, I want to search for a place or address, so that I can select it as my start or destination location.
+5. As a user, I want to search for a place or address, so that I can select it as my start or destination location.
-5. As a user, I want to get my current GPS location, so that I can set it as my start or destination location.
+6. As a user, I want to get my current GPS location, so that I can set it as my start or destination location.
-6. As a user, I want to click on a location on the map, so that I can select it as my start or destination.
+7. As a user, I want to click on a location on the map, so that I can select it as my start or destination.
-7. As a user, I want to select a location from my saved places, so that I can quickly choose frequently used 8.
+8. As a user, I want to select a location from my saved places, so that I can quickly choose frequently used 8.
 As a user, I want to zoom in and out of the map, so that I can view my route in more detail.
 9. As a wheelchair user, I want to view the generated route on an interactive map, so that I can visually confirm the accessibility.

 [Back to top ⇧](#mobility-mapper-frontend)